Start9Labs/documentation/site/source/support/dev-docs/packaging-example.rst

 Development Environment
 =======================

-Once you have EOS installed, you'll want to set up your development system set up with the necessary software.
+Once you have EOS installed, you'll want to get your development system set up with the necessary software.

 At minimum you will need the following:
     #. `Docker <https://docs.docker.com/get-docker>`_